Rex2002/tinderpol/README.md

 The app is written to run natively on Android, an iOS version is _not_ in development yet.
 <\n>
 TinderPol lets you swipe through Interpol's Wanted Persons Notices just like you swipe through people on any dating app.
 You can check out the latest mugshot fashions, find out more about each wanted person and if somebody seems familiar, you can even contact Interpol straight from the app.
+We still have loads of ideas on how to improve the app (see Issues for some concrete ones) but in the end, we're looking for you to like it.
+So please feel free to tell us about any feedback or suggestions you might have.

 ## Get started
 To get started, check out this repository in Android Studio and add a Google Maps API-Key (instructions below).